melt-umn/ableC-lvars/README.md

     + Add positive tests for all checks in header and good things
 + Implement more prefab lattices/data types
     + See if int_set.h lattice can be generalized to other base types to create a more flexible set lattice
-+ See if way to error out only on the first missing include of a header, and suppress other errors that come from missing header
 + Add nice syntax for counter lvar (maybe without specifying type, etc.)
 + Test timing
 + Fix up abstract/concrete syntax
++ Check that error handling is done only once (with helper productions, etc.)

 ### Things to think about: